Expanding Small-Scale Datasets with Guided Imagination: More Related Studies

-Despite effectiveness in some applications, most of these augmentation methods impose pre-defined transformations to very each sample for enriching datasets, which only locally varies the pixel values of images and cannot generate images with highly diversified content.
-Moreover, as most methods are random augmentation operations, they cannot make sure the augmented samples are informative for model training and may even introduce noisy augmented samples.
-As a result, the brought new information can be limited to small datasets and the efficiency of dataset expansion is low.
-In comparison, the proposed GIF framework resorts to powerful generative models (\eg DALL-E2) trained on large-scale image datasets and guides them to conduct dataset expansion based on guided latent feature optimization designed by our discovered criteria (\ie \emph{zero-shot prediction consistency}, \emph{entropy maximization} and \emph{diversity promotion}).
-As a result, the created images are more informative and diversified than simple image augmentation, thus leading to more effective and efficient dataset expansion.
+While these methods have shown effectiveness in certain applications, they primarily augment data by applying pre-defined transformations on each image.
+This results in only local variations in pixel values and does not generate images with significantly diversified content.
+Furthermore, as most methods employ random operations, they cannot ensure that the augmented samples are informative for model training and may even introduce noisy augmented samples.
+Consequently, the new information brought about is often insufficient for expanding small datasets, leading to low expansion efficiency (cf. Figure~\ref{fig_efficiency}).
+In contrast, our proposed GIF framework utilizes powerful generative models (such as DALL-E2 and Stable Diffusion) trained on large-scale image datasets, guiding them to optimize latent features in accordance with our established criteria (\ie \emph{class-maintained information boosting} and \emph{sample diversity promotion}).
+This results in the creation of images that are both more informative and diversified than those from simple image augmentation, thereby leading to more efficient and effective dataset expansion.

-Note that, \cite{xu2022masked} also explores MAE for image augmentation based on its reconstruction ability.
-Specifically, it augments images by first masking some sub-regions of images and then sending the masked images into MAE for image reconstruction.
-The reconstructed images with the recovered but slightly different sub-regions are then used for model training as augmented images.
-Like the above mentioned random augmentation methods, this approach~\citep{xu2022masked} cannot generate images with new content and cannot ensure the reconstructed images to be informative and useful.
-In contrast, our GIF-MAE guides MAE to create informative new samples of diverse styles through our guided latent feature optimization strategy.
-Therefore, GIF-MAE is able to generate more useful synthetic samples for effective dataset expansion.
+We note that the work~\cite{xu2022masked} also explores MAE for image augmentation based on its reconstruction capability.
+It first masks some sub-regions of images and then feeds the masked images into MAE for reconstruction.
+The recovered images with slightly different sub-regions are then used as augmented samples.
+Like other random augmentation methods, this approach only varies pixel values locally and cannot ensure that the reconstructed images are informative and useful.
+In contrast, our GIF-MAE guides MAE to create informative new samples with diverse styles through our guided latent feature optimization strategy.
+Therefore, GIF-MAE is capable of generating more useful synthetic samples, effectively expanding the dataset.